‘DWTS’ Kym Herjavec Shares The Most Adorable New Photos Of Her & Robert Herjavec’s Newborn Twins

 Kym and Robert announced the birth of their two babies on the social media site back in April.

-As reported by People, Kym – who first met Robert when she was coupled up with him on ABC’s Dancing with the Stars in 2015 when was then known by her maiden name of Kym Johnson – was first to confirm that their twins had arrived as she posted an adorable message on Instagram.
+As reported by People, Kym – who first met Robert when she was coupled up with him on ABC’s Dancing with the Stars in 2015 when she was then known by her maiden name of Kym Johnson – was first to confirm that their twins had arrived as she posted an adorable message on Instagram.

 “I never thought my heart could feel so full.
 We’re so in love with our little angels.
 Born at 7.44am and 7.45am 4/23/18,” she wrote.

-Inquisitr reported that Robert then revealed the names they’ve chosen for their twins a day later.
+Inquisitr reported that Robert then revealed the names they chose for their twins a day later.

 “Welcome to the world Hudson Robert Herjavec & Haven Mae Herjavec – it’s great out here!” the businessman captioned a black and white photo of his babies.
 “May you always know love, peace, and grace in your lives.”